Jappie3/zanzi-doc/practical-guide/things-network.md

-# Practical guide

-## Writing the bootloader to a SAMDaaNo21
-...
-## Connecting the SAMDaaNo21 to the arduino IDE
-...

-## Adding a SAMDaaNo To The Things Network
+# Adding a SAMDaaNo To The Things Network
 Step 1: Go to the application where you want to add your board.
 If you don’t have an application linked to your account, make one.

 Step 2: Click on register a device.